alexchurch29/nhl_scraper/README.md

 Json script files have been included in the repo as well, however, I have opted to scrape and parse the html files instead in most cases, as the json data seems to be unreliable on a game-by-game basis.

-The scraper should currently for all games from the 2009 season onward.
+The scraper should currently function properly for all games from the 2009 season onward.
 Looking to add 2007/08 compatibility down the road.